 - Also, refrain from stopping as you go uphill if possible.
 You may not be able to get moving again.

 The best option would entail simply staying home when the weather makes the roads dangerous.
-However, if you are like many of your fellow residents, that may not be a viable option.
+However, if you are like most New Jersey residents, that may not be a viable option.
 If this is an option for you, take advantage of it.
 Your life isn't worth an unnecessary risk.

-If you follow all of these rules, but a driver around you fails to do so.
-You could end up unable to avoid a collision.
+Even if you follow all of these rules you could end up unable to avoid a collision.
 When this happens, you may suffer serious injuries that require a lengthy recovery.
-You may be able to pursue all of the compensation you deserve for the inevitable financial losses you will experience through the filing of a personal injury claim.
+You may be able to pursue the compensation you deserve for the inevitable financial losses you will experience through the filing of a personal injury claim.